 The system has approximately 380 hydrants and approximately 438 valves.
 The combined storage volume available including the north and south elevated storage tanks and the above ground storage tank at the treatment plant in the City have a combined useable volume of 2,000,000 gallons.

 The North Water Tower was constructed in 2003 and was last inspected in October 2023.
 The South Water Tower was constructed in 1995 and was last inspected in October 2020.
 The treatment plant well was constructed in 2008 and was last inspected in September of 2012.

 Water Main and Fire Hydrant Flushing

-Water main/Fire Hydrant flushing is part of the City's annual maintenance and done to remove minerals and sediment that accumulate in the water lines over the course of a year.
+Water main/Fire Hydrant flushing is part of the City's annual maintenance program to remove minerals and sediment that accumulate in the water lines.
 This preventative maintenance also allows us to check and record water pressure to ensure the water system is functioning properly.